iTwin/presentation/.changeset/angry-turkeys-brake.md

     - `HierarchyNodesDefinition.isCustomNode` renamed to `HierarchyNodesDefinition.isGenericNode`.
   - `ParsedHierarchyNode` was renamed to `SourceHierarchyNode`.
   - Type guards in `HierarchyNode` namespace no longer narrow the type of the input node to `ProcessedHierarchyNode` subtypes.
 Instead, a `ProcessedHierarchyNode` namespace was added with a number of type guards to do that.

+- Changes to `HierarchyProvider` interface:
+  - Removed `notifyDataSourceChanged` method.
+Each provider implementation should decide how it gets notified about data source changes.
+  - Added `setHierarchyFilter` method to allow setting or removing the filter without creating a new provider.

+- Renamed `createHierarchyProvider` to `createIModelHierarchyProvider` to signify that the created provider creates nodes based on specific iModel.
+In addition, the function received the following changes:
+  - The `imodelAccess` object now requires an additional `imodelKey` attribute.
+See README for how to create the `imodelAccess` object.
+  - All nodes returned by the provider are now associated with the iModel this provider is using:
+    - Instances-based hierarchy nodes' instance keys have an `imodelKey` attribute.
+    - Generic nodes' keys have a `source` attribute set to imodel access' `imodelKey`.
+  - Added an optional `imodelChanged` prop of `Event` type.
+The created provider listens to this event and updates the hierarchy when the event is raised (previously this was done by calling `notifyDataSourceChanged` method on the provider).
+  - The returned provider now has a `dispose` method to clean up resources - make sure to call it when the provider is no longer needed.

+- Added `mergeProviders` function, which, given a number of hierarchy providers, creates a new provider that merges the hierarchies of the input providers.
+The returned provider has a `dispose` method that needs to be called when the provider is no longer needed.

 - Renamed `createClassBasedHierarchyDefinition` to `createPredicateBasedHierarchyDefinition` to signify its props changes:
   - When specifying `childNodes` definition for instances parent node, the `parentNodeClassName` attribute was changed to `parentInstancesNodePredicate`.
 In addition to accepting a full class name, identifying the class of parent instances to return children for, it now also accepts an async function predicate.